gombeh/hotel_management_system/README.md

-# Reservation & Admin System – Mvp Note
+# Reservation & Admin System – MVP Note

 This is a simple demo of a hotel reservation & admin system.